Updated April 27, 2019. The nation’s biggest meat producer, Tyson Foods, will launch vegan protein.

-Company CEO and president Noel White touched upon the plans during Tyson’s first-quarter earnings call earlier this week, the Arkansas Democrat Gazette reports.
+Company CEO and president Noel White touched upon the plans during Tyson’s first-quarter earnings call last February, the Arkansas Democrat Gazette reports.

 White acknowledged that the demand for realistic plant-based meat products will likely continue to grow and that Tyson is using its resources to make “great tasting protein alternatives that are more accessible for everyone.”

 After a shareholders meeting, White solidified his comment: “What I was signaling today is that it is coming.
 And we will do it in a significant way,” he said.

 Tyson’s ‘Alternative’ Protein Investments

 Former CEO of Tyson, Tom Hayes, who stepped down last September, also believes in the plant-based future of meat.
 The company first invested the California-based vegan meat company Beyond Meat in October 2016.
 In December 2017, Tyson upped its takes for an undisclosed amount.

 “If you can’t beat ’em, join ’em, right?,” Hayes said last August in reference to the company’s investments.

 But ahead of its plant-based protein launch, the company has sold its 6.5 percent ownership stake in Beyond Meat.

 “Tyson Ventures is pleased with the investment in Beyond Meat and has decided the time is right to exit its investment.
 Beyond Meat provided an early opportunity for Tyson Ventures to invest in plant-based protein products that many consumers are seeking.
 We wish the leadership of Beyond Meat all the best,” the company said in a statement.